Migrant ship docks in France as row with Italy escalates | Law-Order

 "These two great countries have to have a friendly, cooperative relationship.
 This is essential for France as well as for Italy, but it is essential also for the European Union," he told Italian media in Brussels.
 Accused by France's far-right opposition of being soft on immigration, President Emmanuel Macron's centrist government is eager to keep the ship's arrival from fuelling further criticism at home.

-The head the French government service in charge of foreigners, Eric Jalon, said nine EU states had already agreed to take in two-thirds of the Ocean Viking migrants and that talks were also under way with other countries.
+The head the French government service in charge of foreigners, Eric Jalon, said nine EU states had already agreed to take in two-thirds of the Ocean Viking migrants.
 Local Var region prefect Evence Richard said the migrants would be sent to a holding site where they would be given medical care and their asylum requests processed.

-Jalon said migrants who were not deemed eligible to stay in the EU would be returned to their country of origin.
+Those not deemed eligible to stay would be returned to their home countries.
+(Additional reporting by Angelo Amante, Alvise Armellini and Keith Weir; Editing by Raissa Kasolowsky, Angus MacSwan and John Stonestreet)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)